 - While performing the duties of this job, the noise level in the work environment is usually quiet to noisy.

-If interested, please apply by sending a cover letter, resume, and at least 2 references to email@example.com.
+If interested, please apply by sending a cover letter and resume to firstname.lastname@example.org.

 Please include “Usher” in the subject line.